New Student Send-Off Events Welcome New Students

 Students, both new and current, are encouraged to attend the send-offs.
 The other students you meet will become your classmates and friends.
 Whether you hail from Kirksville or you’re traveling across the nation, it never hurts to know somewhere at Truman that understands what home is!
 Current students are involved in send-offs to not only get to know the new students, but to answer questions as well.

 Do I need to RSVP?
 We really appreciate any and all RSVPs.
 Most chapters offer a meal or some kind of refreshments at the send-offs.
-Letting us know if you're coming and who you're bringing helps us plan better.
-Plus, all new students will receive a Future Alumni T-shirt.
-Sending us an RSVP that includes your shirt size ensures we will have one available for you!
+Letting us know if you’re coming and who you’re bringing helps us plan better.
+Plus, the Alumni Association gives each incoming student a Truman shirt, so RSVPing with your shirt size ensures we will have one available for you!

 What should I wear?
 Most of our send-offs are outdoors or in a community center; casual dress is fine.
 Be sure to check the weather before heading out to the send-offs!